vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 A common approach of enhancing this architecture is to move it more into a fork/join approach, where you have a main execution thread, and at some points, parts of the work is split between threads.
 Unreal Engine does this for animation and physics.
 While the Game Thread is the one in charge of the whole game logic part of the engine, when it reaches the point where it has to do animations, it will split the animations to calculate into small tasks, and distribute those across helper threads in other cores.
 This way while it still has a main timeline of execution, there are points where it gets extra help from the unused cores.
 This improves scalability, but its still not good enough as the rest of the frame is still singlethreaded.

 Mostly since the ps4 generation of consoles, which have 8 very weak cores, architectures have evolved into trying to make sure all the cores are working on something and doing something useful.
 A lot of game engines have moved to a Task based system for that purpose.
-In there, you dont dedicate 1 thread to do one thing, but instead split your work into small sections, and then have multiple threads work on those sections on their own, merging the results after the tasks finish.
+In there, you don't dedicate 1 thread to do one thing, but instead split your work into small sections, and then have multiple threads work on those sections on their own, merging the results after the tasks finish.
 Unlike the fork-join approach of having one dedicated thread and having it ship off work to helpers, you do everything on the helpers for the most part.
 Your main timeline of operations is created as a graph of tasks to do, and then those are distributed across cores.
 A task cant start until all of its predecessor tasks are finished.
 If a task system is used well, it grants really good scalability as everything automatically distributes to however many cores are available.
 A great example of this is Doom Eternal, where you can see it smoothly scaling from PCs with 4 cores to PCs with 16 cores.
 Some great talks from GDC about it are Naughty Dog "Parallelizing the Naughty Dog Engine Using Fibers" [3](https://www.gdcvault.com/play/1022186/Parallelizing-the-Naughty-Dog-Engine) and the 2 Destiny Engine talks [4](https://www.youtube.com/watch?v=v2Q_zHG3vqg)  [5](https://www.youtube.com/watch?v=0nTDFLMLX9k)

 ## In practice.